NRO-dev/doc_18_git_notebook_marking/title.md

-Marking Notebook Programs with Git Information
+Notebook Git tagging to ensure reproducibility of scientific figures